 Image courtesy of Pixabay.

 Qualcomm isn’t the first company to realise the importance of the AI datacentre market.
-NVIDIA and Intel have both been in this space longer: NVIDIA with its market-leading Tesla accelerators, and Intel with its forthcoming Xe GPUs are already big players in the AI race.
+NVIDIA and Intel have both been in this space longer: NVIDIA, with its market-leading Tesla accelerators; and Intel, with its forthcoming Xe GPUs, are both already big players in the AI race.

 The Qualcomm Cloud AI 100